 We will walk you through your options, help you determine if you qualify and, more importantly, decide on the right steps to take.
 Make the call for a new beginning.

 The highly qualified and experienced team at Harris & Partners Inc. is here to make your situation as easy as possible.
 No matter what your financial problems are, you can count on us to help you work things out.
-We have helped many individuals in Barrie and the surrounding areas of Toronto start fresh.
+We have helped many individuals start fresh.

-Call Harris & Partners Inc. in Barrie at 705-728-7111 or toll-free at 1-800-268-8093.
-Book an appointment to discuss solutions to your financial problems caused by student loans or other types of personal debt.
+Call Harris & Partners Inc., or fill in a contact form and we will call you back to discuss solutions to your financial problems caused by student loans or other types of personal debt.

 Getting rid of student loan debt